progrium/taragen/web/docs/tutorials/date-formatter-utility.md

 }
 ```

-Now on one of your jsx pages, you can do:
+Now on one of your JSX pages, you can do:
 ```
 <p>{formatDate(new Date(), 'MM/dd/yyyy')}</p>
 ```

-TODO: can you use this in markdown?
+Note: globals are not directly available for Markdown pages, though you could create a partial and use it on a Markdown page.